 Labor laws in Arkansas only require breaks for children under 16 in the entertainment industry.

 California labor laws state that employees should get a half-hour to take a meal break when working 5 hours in a row.
-Employees that work over 10 hours a day are entitled to a second meal break.
+Employees who work over 10 hours a day are entitled to a second meal break.
 The first meal break should occur before the start of the sixth work hour.
 The second break should take place before the end of hour 10.

 These breaks are counted towards hours worked unless employees have no work duties and can freely leave their station or the premises.
 They should be paid according to hourly rates.
 Employers are only allowed to provide “on-duty” meal breaks if workers cannot be relieved of all work and with a written agreement between employer and employee.
 Employees are allowed to take a 10-minute paid rest break when working 4 hours.
 A rest break is usually not required for employees who work less than 3.5 hours daily.